Museum of early consumer electronics and 1st achievements

 simplifying its operation.
 The electric motors were made by Collaro whom themselves later produced

 a very successful tape deck in addition to their famous record players.
-The SP2 cost £79.00.
+The SP2 cost £79.00. which was a lot

 At the same time as they were developing the SP deck, Simon developed an interesting airfield voice logger;